algrimes/nwtg-kata/README.md

 Running:

-from the app root: bundle exec rails s
+from the app root:

+bundle exec rails s

+if you are asked about missing gems, run:

+bundle install